-got self-belief?
+got clarity?

 (there are a million reasons why not)